-Over the last two years Emmanuel has hosted a shelter for the homeless during the winter months.
+Over the last three years Emmanuel has hosted a shelter for the homeless during the winter months.
 Starting in November and finishing at the end of March, the program saw clients receive a warm meal in the evening, accessibility to showers, a clean bed, and a breakfast in the morning before they went on with their day.
 Up to 15 clients stayed at the shelter each night.

 The shelter was established because we saw a pressing need to do something to address the homelessness situation in our community.
 Funds were generously provided by BC Housing, as well as through business and individual donations.
 Volunteers came from multiple churches and the community as a whole.
 The program then became its own separate society from the church, called the West Kelowna Shelter Society.

 We remained committed as a church community to do whatever we can do with the resources given to us to advocate for a greater West Kelowna community strategy for addressing homelessness, and to provide best solutions and practices to these concerns that affect us all.